Oval Diamonds vs Round Diamonds

-When comparing Oval and Round brilliant-cut diamonds we use all the normal characteristics, often known as the 4C’s, however there are couple of unique characteristics to look out for in both cuts.
+When comparing Oval and Round brilliant-cut diamonds, we use all the normal characteristics, often known as the 4Cs; however, there are a couple of unique characteristics to look out for in both cuts.

 Round and Oval cut diamonds, mined in Canada